Quick Navigation:

 iCloud Photos allows users to adjust the levels of color and use auto-corrections to make images great quickly.
 What’s more, iCloud users can fully use the editing capabilities from Apple's native Photos app available for iPhone, iPad, and Mac.

 iCloud Photos does not have this searchability, but you can manually embed searchable keywords into photos.
 This is not intuitive and may be a little time-consuming.
-Photos in iCloud can be distinguished by faces and recognize objects due to the functions of iOS.
+Faces and objects recognized by iOS can distinguish photos in iCloud.
+You can try iCloud Photos alternatives if required.

 Google Photos vs Apple iCloud: Photo Sharing